Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Subsequent developments and theories

 In the late 2000s, police investigated whether serial killer Peter Tobin could have committed the murders, as he had just been convicted of the murders of three young women, including that of a hitch-hiking girl he had picked up and killed in 1991.
 However, police eliminated him from their enquiries.
 Criminologist David Wilson stated in a book on Tobin in 2010 that he was unlikely to be responsible and could be ruled out as a suspect by DNA, and that the DNA samples from the two murders had already been cross-referenced to Tobin's profile.

-In 2008, a reclusive man who had just died was found to have newspaper clippings regarding Ansell-Lamb's murder hidden in his house alongside a confession to the murder of another woman, 19-year-old Lorraine Jacob, who had been killed in Liverpool in September 1970.
-The man had previously lived in London, Manchester, Bolton and Wigan before he had died of cancer.
+In 2008, Harvey Richardson, a 77-year-old man who had just died, was found to have newspaper clippings regarding Ansell-Lamb's murder hidden in his house alongside a confession to the murder of another woman, 19-year-old Lorraine Jacob, who had been killed in Liverpool in September 1970.
+He had previously lived in London, Manchester, Bolton and Wigan before he had died of cancer.
 Investigators said there was no evidence linking him to Ansell-Lamb or Mayo's murder.
 They pointed out that the man had no access to a car and never had a driving licence.

 In 2009, crime writer Scott Lomax revealed in a book he published about unsolved murders that Manchester City were playing in London at the time of Mayo's murder, just as in Ansell-Lamb's case, and that police had never investigated whether the killer could again have been returning from the football match in London when he came across Mayo on the M1.